 20. Please share suggestions to help us improve our website.

 Navigation is one of the top elements of a website that determine its performance.
-So, you can use these website usability survey questions to find out if the users are able to easily navigate to what they are looking for:
+It is essential to have the fastest VPS hosting for good navigation and website performance So, you can use these website usability survey questions to find out if the users are able to easily navigate to what they are looking for:

 21. How would you rate the ease of navigation on our website on a scale of 1 to 10?